 Lifelong support for STEM careers

 The residential housing system is a vital element of the College community.
-Modeled after the British house system, the 38 College houses eat together at shared dining tables, explore Chicago at sporting and cultural events, and compete against each other in intramural sports.
-Each student is guaranteed housing for four years, and though it is only required for first-year students, many remain to enjoy the house system’s perennial traditions.
+Modeled after the British housesystem, our 39 houses eat together atshared dining tables, explore Chicago at sporting and cultural events, and compete against each other in intramural sports.
+Each student is guaranteed housing for four years, and though it’s only required for first- and second-year students, many remain to enjoy the house system’s perennial traditions.

 The multitude of community service projects at the University Community Service Center (UCSC) includes the Neighborhood Schools Program (NSP) and Summer Links, an 11-week paid public service internship program.

 The University’s neighborhood, Hyde Park, is a vibrant yet relaxed residential community located just sevenmiles from downtown Chicago.
 Nearly 60% of the faculty and theirfamilies call Hyde Park home.
 With its stimulating diversity, Hyde Park boasts a thriving cultural scene ranging from the Barack Obama Presidential Center to Promontory Point—a peninsula extending into Lake Michigan and an ideal site for Frisbee and barbecues—to the DuSable Museumof African American History.
 Because of its close proximity to UChicago’s many educational resources, Hyde Park is home to a community whose common bond is a shared passion for invigorating intellectual discussion.